 There has been debate about what the primary mode of cell death is in liver IRI: apoptosis or necrosis.
 Apoptosis is an energy dependent process, so in theory when there is greater depletion of ATP, necrosis should dominate.
 Also, necrosis takes longer to become apparent, normally more than 3 h.
 This is challenging to show experimentally in vivo, as tissue ATP before and after reperfusion would need to be measured as well as the change in metabolic state of the cell.
 Many of the same initiators and pathways are involved for both types of cell death, so there is much overlap.
 Some authors refer to the process as neuroapoptosis.

-Table 2 Summary of knockout models of liver ischemia reperfusion injury pertaining to reactive oxygen species, cellular metabolism/adenosine and cells involved in the injurious mechanisms
+Table 2 Summary of knockout models of liver ischemia reperfusion injury pertaining to reactive oxygen species, cellular metabolism/adenosine and cells involved in the injurious mechanisms.

 The adhesion to the hepatic sinusoidal endothelial cells and transmigration into liver tissue require sequential steps in which many molecules are involved.
 The selectin family (P-, E- and L-selectin) of adhesion molecules are expressed by SECs early in reperfusion.
 They mediate loose or rolling adhesion of platelets and leucocytes.
 Knockout models indicate that there is an initial peak of P-selectin expression 20 to 30 min after reperfusion which is required for early IRI[19,20].
 Functionally, some groups have found that E-selectin expression, and not P-selectin, is required for IRI to occur.
 This is followed by firmer adhesion of leucocytes on SECs by upregulation of integrins, such as anti-CD11a and anti-CD11b, vascular cell adhesion molecule 1 (VCAM-1), and intercellular adhesion molecules (ICAM-1), respectively (Table 2).

 Leucocyte transmigration across endothelial and extracellular matrix (ECM) barriers is a complex process.
 Leukocyte migration across ECM proteins is dependent on matrix degradation, not only by increasing matrix permeability, but also for generating ECM-derived fragments, which are highly chemotactic for leukocytes.
 Matrix metalloproteinase (MMP)-9 is one of two major gelatinases in the MMP family responsible for the turnover and degradation of several ECM proteins, including fibronectin, a key ECM protein expressed by SEC’s in the early phase of IRI.